Photo by Vicki Gillis

 Cognitive Psychology

-The Program is administered according to a mentorship model.
+The Cognitive program is administered according to a mentorship model.
 New students are matched with a specific faculty member according to area of interest and by mutual consent of the student and faculty member.
-The faculty advisor serves as a mentor to the student, and with the student’s advisory committee, guides the student through the Program.
+The faculty advisor serves as a mentor to the student and, with the student’s advisory committee, guides the student through the Program.
+All faculty are deeply committed to student mentoring and students are encouraged to collaborate with faculty and students in other laboratories.

 We only accept applications for the Fall semester.